EdmundBenedict/lordcephei.github.io/pages/rotations.md

 &nbsp;&nbsp;  **y:** = shorthand for **(0,1,0)**\\
 &nbsp;&nbsp;  **z:** = shorthand for **(0,0,1)**

-Thus the rotation above could equally be specified by:\\
+Thus the rotation above could equally be specified as:

 ~~~
 z:pi/4,y:pi/3,z:pi/2